 MARY’S UNSPOKEN MESSAGE

-This fresco of the Nativity of John the Baptist is by the Italian Renaissance artist Domenico Ghirlandaio.
+This painting of the Nativity of John the Baptist is by the Italian Renaissance artist Domenico Ghirlandaio.
 It is one of a cycle of frescoes he produced between 1485 and 1490 for the Tornabuoni Chapel in the Church of Santa Maria Novella, Florence.

 St Luke’s Gospel isn’t clear if the Virgin Mary was present for the birth of John to her cousin Elizabeth.
 It simply states: “Mary stayed with Elizabeth for about three months.
 Meanwhile the time came for Elizabeth to have her child, and she gave birth to a son…” (1 : 56-57)